 (B) Each member shall hold office from the date of appointment until the end of the term for which the member was appointed.
 Any member appointed to fill a vacancy occurring prior to the expiration of the term for which the member's predecessor was appointed shall hold office for the remainder of that term.
 Any member shall continue in office subsequent to the expiration date of the member's term until the member's successor takes office, or until a period of sixty days has elapsed, whichever occurs first.

 (C) All members of the commission shall be citizens of the United States and residents of this state.
 The members of the commission shall represent the various geographic regions of the state.
 No member of the commission shall have any pecuniary interest in any contract or license awarded by the commission.
-One person appointed as a member of the commission shall represent an organization that deals with problem gambling and assists recovering gambling addicts.
-Each person appointed as a member of the commission, except the member appointed as a representative of an organization that deals with problem gambling and assists recovering gambling addicts, shall have prior experience or education in business administration, management, sales, marketing, or advertising.
+One person appointed as a member of the commission shall have experience or training in the area of problem gambling or other addictions and in assistance to recovering gambling or other addicts.
+Each person appointed as a member of the commission, except the member appointed as having experience or training in the area of problem gambling or other addictions and in assistance to recovering gambling or other addicts, shall have prior experience or education in business administration, management, sales, marketing, or advertising.

 (D) The commission shall elect annually one of its members to serve as chairperson for a term of one year.
 Election as chairperson shall not extend a member's appointive term.
 Each member of the commission shall receive an annual salary of five thousand dollars, payable in monthly installments.
 Each member of the commission also shall receive the member's actual and necessary expenses incurred in the discharge of the member's official duties.